Kinfolk - Sean Dietrich - ★★★★.½

 All in all, a strong positive experience for me despite the presence of some intense content and some farfetched scenes.
 I loved the handling of the characters and the premise in this story about getting second chances at life and family.
 I would love to read more by this talented author.

 Strongly recommended to historical fiction fans, literary fiction readers, and Southern fiction lovers.
-Do check out the triggers online as there are quite a few.
+Do check out the content warnings online as there are quite a few.
 Despite the strong triggers, the overall effect is still feel-good.

 My thanks to Harper Muse and NetGalley for the ALC of “Kinfolk”.
 This review is voluntary and contains my honest opinion about the audiobook.